-Finish setting up your campaign then click Continue to set up your ad group.
+Fill in your campaign details then click Continue to set up your ad group.

-On the "Add more details" page, fill out the specific campaign optimization fields: Pinterest tag, Conversion event, Attribution window, and Target average CPA.
+In the "Optimization and delivery" section, fill out these campaign optimization fields: Pinterest tag, Conversion event, Conversion window, and Target average CPA.

-Finish setting up your ad group then click Ads in the left hand menu or scroll down to select Pins for your ad group.
+- Finish setting up your ad group then click Ads in the left hand menu or scroll down to select Pins for your ad group.

 Set up a Conversions campaign in Bulk Editor

 Begin by creating a new Bulk Editor campaign or cloning an existing campaign.
 The conversion optimization-specific fields will be the following columns:

 Follow the original Bulk Editor setup, but fill in these specific conversion optimization fields: , , , , and .

 Conversion windows let you tell us what conversion data to use when delivering ads to Pinners - this is what is used for optimization.

 Attribution windows, on the other hand, are about measuring value - this tells us which conversions you value to achieve your business objectives.